collapsed-stacks/startups/questions/864/is-it-possible-to-create-and-operate-the-company-remotely.md

 - tagged: `united-states`, `llc`, `international`
 - score: 7

-<p>For example, I have an application or a website that brings me income.
+For example, I have an application or a website that brings me income.
 As far as I understand I need to have a company behind this so everything would be official.
 But what if the country I'm living is poor and corrupted and it is not very safe to create a company in it?
 Can I create and operate a company in another country while still being a citizen of my current one?
-Are there some preferred options?</p>
+Are there some preferred options?

-<p>I'm in Ukraine, and the foreign country I would like to run the business from would be the United States.
-For at least the first year the business is in operation, I would remain in the Ukraine, and it's possible that this would remain the case for the duration of the business's operations.</p>
+I'm in Ukraine, and the foreign country I would like to run the business from would be the United States.
+For at least the first year the business is in operation, I would remain in the Ukraine, and it's possible that this would remain the case for the duration of the business's operations.

 ## Answer 886